prathishpratt/MultiPDF-LangchainLLM/README.md

 # MultiPDF-LangchainLLM
-A Python application with LangChain, that takes multiple PDFs and lets users chat with it by utilizing NLP techniques of the LLM model
+A Python application with LangChain, that takes multiple PDFs and lets users chat with it by utilizing NLP techniques of the LLM model.
+Used Google's **flan-t5-xxl** as the LLM.
+[HuggingFace](https://huggingface.co/google/flan-t5-xxl)

 This is how the project works.
 ![Working-PDF-LangChain](https://github.com/prathishpratt/MultiPDF-LangchainLLM/assets/64516584/c47d803f-ee41-4f52-89ca-5236ba19760e)